INTERNAL

 it becomes a simple matter to inspect the remaining thread

 step.
-In our system, the same gage frame is provided with
+In the MTG Inc system, the same gage frame is provided with

-HOW ACCURATE?
-In this system, much thought has been given to the elimination
+ring gages on the job.
+In the MTG Inc system; much thought has been given to the elimination

 measure.
-It compares the work piece against an accepted reference
+The gage compares the work piece against an accepted reference,

 such as a plain ring gage or gage blocks, and shows any variation